 Audi TT Questions

-About the Audi TT
+Audi TT Overview

 Making its debut as a concept car at the 1995 Frankfurt Auto Show, the Audi TT luxury sports coupe drew curious stares and fascinated wonder at its unique body design -- all curves and domes and energized circles, there was nary a straight angle on its anodized aluminum frame.
 You'd never know it was built on a Volkswagen Beetle platform.

 Named for the Tourist Trophy road race on the Isle of Man, whose TT acronym was used by the 1960s NSU TT racer (Audi absorbed the carmaker in 1969), the TT redefined sports cars.
 Offered in either front-wheel drive or quattro all-wheel drive, it displayed the precise handling and crisp cornering common in so many Audi automobiles.
 Its initial power, though, was inadequate for the weight of the car (especially the quattros), and Audi soon added stronger engines and more streamlined transmission options over the years.

 Initially offered as a coupe, a soft-top convertible Roadster quickly joined the TT lineup.
 The TT looked great on the road, low to the ground with wheels ferociously poised to strike.
 It was on Car and Driver's Ten Best List in 2000 and 2001.
 Audi continued to offer many luxurious standard features on the TT, though most drivers wondered why power seats were never standard for such an expensive car.
 It offered plenty of comfortable legroom and supportive sports seats for the front two passengers, and the leather upholstery and aluminum-trimmed instrument panel dressed it up as a sleek and sexy upscale racer.
 The backseat was advertised to hold two children, but was better suited for cargo and could be folded down to expand the deceptively large trunk.